unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/ListFeed.md

     ![](../Assets/SimpleFeed-3.gif)

-1. Once the data is the available, the `FeedView` switches to its `ValueTemplate` (the first default `DataTemplate` in our example), and displays the people list.
+1. Once the data is available, the `FeedView` switches to its `ValueTemplate` (the first default `DataTemplate` in our example), and displays the people list.

     ![](../Assets/ListFeed-1.jpg)